Natural Compound

 Caffeine is a stimulant that blocks adenosine receptors and increases alertness.
 It is used to improve vigilance and to enhance endurance performance by lowering perceived exertion.

 Strong evidence shows improved alertness, reaction time, and endurance performance, with reduced perceived effort and pain during exercise.
-Effects on strength and power are smaller but present in some trials.
-Minority observational research links habitual intake with lower risk of some neurodegenerative diseases, though confounding is possible.
+Effects on strength and power are smaller and more variable than endurance effects, including in newer expectancy-controlled trials.
+Oral caffeine mouth-rinse studies also suggest a small ingestion-free ergogenic signal, though it is clearly weaker and more context dependent than standard oral dosing.
 Sleep disruption and anxiety can offset benefits.

 Non-selective adenosine receptor antagonist (A1/A2A) that blocks drowsiness signaling, increases catecholamine release, and enhances CNS arousal.
 The most well-characterized psychoactive compound in pharmacology.